 Pack Your Bags, It’s Time To Explore The Middle Kingdom!

 Now that you’ve got a list of sights to explore in China locked and loaded, you’re ready for your next adventure!
-Amidst the excitement of China being reopened, don’t forget to bring along your YouTrip card to make full use of our wholesale exchange rates!
+Amidst the excitement of China being reopened, don’t forget to book your flight tickets and accommodations with your YouTrip card via YouTrip Perks for extra cashback and discounts!

 As Singapore’s favourite multi-currency wallet, we aim to get those pesky fees out of the way and help you save on your travels.
 With the best foreign exchange rates, no longer will you have to deal with those long queues at money changers!
 So if you’re looking for a go-to travel card, sign up for your complimentary YouTrip card today with <YTBLOG5> and get FREE S$5 in your account!
-Be sure to check out our YouTrip Perks page for exclusive offers and promotions too!
 For more great tips and articles like this, join our Telegram(@YouTripSG) and subscribe to our free weekly newsletter here or down below.

 And while you’re at it, why not join the conversation with thousands of #YouTroopers in our very own Community Telegram Group @YouTripSquad?
 Get tips and tricks to everything YouTrip including exclusive invites to exciting events and experiences, & be part of the #YouTripSquad! 💜